-40 Audit Committee members are appointed annually for a one-year term.
-In this and subsequent tables regarding Board Committees, the dates of appointment pertain to the covered year 2015, i.e., for the term of office beginning on June 10, 2014 and ending June 9, 2015 and for the term of office beginning on that date and ending June 10, 2016.
-The number of meetings held and number of meetings attended pertain to the meetings in 2015 while the length of service in the committee is reckoned from the date of first appointment up to December 31, 2015.
+&lt;sup>36 Audit Committee members are appointed annually for a one-year term.
+In this and subsequent tables regarding Board Committees, the dates of appointment pertain to the covered year 2017, i.e., for the term of office beginning on June 14, 2016 and ending June 13, 2017 and for the term of office beginning on that date and ending June 12, 2018, and the length of service is reckoned from the date of first appointment up to December 31, 2016.

-41 Appointed as Audit Committee Financial Expert since March 30, 2004, and continued as such after her resignation as a director on October 3, 2008 (per Board resolution dated November 4, 2008).
+&lt;sup>37 Appointed as Audit Committee Financial Expert since March 30, 2004, and continued as such after her resignation as a director on October 3, 2008 (per Board resolution dated November 4, 2008).

-Cathedral-Basilica Foundation, Chairman of the Board of Advisers of the Metrobank Foundation, Inc., Asian Institute of Management Ramon V. Del Rosario, Sr., C.V.
-Starr Center for Corporate Governance, and University of Asia and the Pacific College of Law, trustee of Claudio Teehankee Foundation, member of the Advisory Board of the World Bank (Philippines) and of the Board of Advisers of De La Salle University College of Law and Johann Strauss Society, member of the Philippines National Committee of the ASEAN Law Association, senior adviser of the Metropolitan Bank and Trust Company and V. Mapa Falcon Honor Society, adviser of Doubledragon Properties Corp., and a column writer of the Philippine Daily Inquirer.
+Foundation, Chairman of the Board of Advisers of Metrobank Foundation, Inc., trustee of Claudio Teehankee Foundation, Tan Yan Kee Foundation and Speaker Laurel Foundation, president of the Manila Metropolitan Cathedral-Basilica Foundation, Inc., adviser of University of Asia and the Pacific College of Law, Asian Institute of Management Corporate Governance Center, De La Salle University College of Law, V. Mapa Blue Falcon Honor Society, and Johann Strauss Society, member of the Advisory Board of World Bank (Philippines), Chairman-Emeritus of the Philippine Dispute Resolution Center, Inc., Chairman of the Asean Law Association (Philippine Chapter), consultant of the Judicial and Bar Council, and a column writer of the Philippine Daily Inquirer.
 Hon.
-Panganiban served the Supreme Court of the Philippines for more than 11 years, first as Justice (October 10, 1995 to December 20, 2005) and later, as Chief Justice (December 21, 2005 to December 6, 2006) during which he sat concurrently as Chairperson of the Presidential Electoral Tribunal, Judicial and Bar Council and Philippine Judicial Academy.
-He was the recipient of numerous awards in recognition of his role as jurist, practicing lawyer, professor, civic leader, Catholic lay worker and business entrepreneur, including as "The Renaissance Jurist of the 21st Century" given by the Supreme Court on the occasion of his retirement from the Court.
-Hon.
-Panganiban obtained his Bachelor of Laws Degree (Cum Laude) from the Far Eastern University in 1960 and was conferred a Doctor of Laws (Honoris Causa) by the University of Iloilo (1997), Far Eastern University (2002), University of Cebu (2006), Angeles University (2006) and Bulacan State University (2006).
-He was co-founder and past president of the National Union of the Students of the Philippines.
+Panganiban served the Supreme Court of the Philippines for more than 11 years, first as Associate Justice (October 10, 1995 to December 20, 2005) and later, as Chief Justice (December 21, 2005 to December 6, 2006) during which he sat concurrently as Chairperson of the Presidential Electoral Tribunal, Judicial and Bar Council and Philippine Judicial Academy.
+He was the recipient of numerous awards in recognition of his role as jurist, practising lawyer, professor, civic leader, Catholic lay worker and business entrepreneur, including as "The Renaissance Jurist of the 21st Century" given by the Supreme Court on the occasion of his retirement from the Court.
+He obtained his Bachelor of Laws Degree cum laude in 1960 from the Far Eastern University, passed the bar examinations in the same year as 6th placer, and was conferred a Doctor of Laws (Honoris Causa) by the University of Iloilo (1997), Far Eastern University (2002), University of Cebu (2006), Angeles University (2006), and Bulacan State University (2006).
+(For more information, please login to his personal website, https://cjpanganiban.com or cjpanganiban.com)